Monday, December 16, 2019

 Jason

 With planning, Roger could pull out the ornaments whenever he had a new model in the studio, and use different colors and try different poses to ensure each shot was unique.
-Regular readers may recognize some of the models, I've been fortunate to feature Roger's work with Jack, Adam and Elo previously on FH.
+Regular readers may recognize some of the models, I've been fortunate to feature Roger's work with Jack, Shane and Elo previously on FH.
 Some of the others models, I hope to share more of in the future.

 Elo